 A SIPP lets you do exactly what its name suggests.
 It’s a personal pension account that lets you decide what to invest in.

-Most other pension plans aren’t like this as they involve you handing over your money to a company that will decide how to invest it.
+Most other pension plans aren’t like this as they involve you handing over your money to a company that will decide how to invest it or will only provide you with a limited choice of investments.

 How does a SIPP work?